garymooney/qaml-journal-club/README.md

-Quantum Algorithms and Machine Learning Reading Group
+Quantum Algorithms and Machine Learning Reading Group (2017)
 ======
+We are finished for 2017 but will be back with another group next year.

 This is a reading archive for a journal club held at Melbourne University.
 Everybody is welcome to be involved.
 Please feel free to send pull requests with edits, added summaries or interesting links you might have stumbled across.

-A paper will be sent out and added to this list every fortnight.
-The goal is to openly discuss it at various depths as a group.
-So no matter what your background is, we will all hopefully learn something.
-The meetings are casual, so there's no pressure to present or anything like that.

-In the past weeks we have covered the following papers:
+During the past year we have covered the following papers:

 __1. Quantum Algorithm for Linear Systems of Equations (HHL)__ - Harrow, Hassidim and Lloyd.
   * University of Bristol and MIT.